apache/spark/docs/howto/operator.rst

 See `Adding the IAM service agent user role to the runtime service <https://cloud.google.com/functions/docs/reference/iam/roles#adding_the_iam_service_agent_user_role_to_the_runtime_service_account>`_  for details

+More information
+""""""""""""""""

+See `Google Cloud Functions API documentation <https://cloud.google.com/functions/docs/reference/rest/v1/projects.locations.functions/delete>`_

 GcfFunctionDeployOperator
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Use the :class:`~airflow.contrib.operators.gcp_function_operator.GcfFunctionDeployOperator`
-to deploy a function from Google Cloud Functions.
+Use the operator to deploy a function to Google Cloud Functions.

+For parameter definition take a look at :class:`~airflow.contrib.operators.gcp_function_operator.GcfFunctionDeployOperator`.

+Arguments
+"""""""""

-The following examples of Airflow variables show various variants and combinations of default_args that you can use.
+The following examples of OS environment variables show various variants and combinations of default_args that you can use.
 The variables are defined as follows:

 .. literalinclude:: ../../airflow/contrib/example_dags/example_gcp_function_deploy_delete.py